openaire/openaire-catalogue-docs/docs/data-model/entities/other.md

 ```

 ## Subject
-Represents keywords associated to the result.
+Represents keywords associated to the research product.

 ### subject
 _Type: [SubjectSchemeValue](#subjectschemevalue) &bull; Cardinality: ONE_